McMaster University: Academics

 Students may apply for financial aid such as the Ontario Student Assistance Program and Canada Student Loans and Grants through the federal and provincial governments.
 The financial aid provided may come in the form of loans, grants, bursaries, scholarships, fellowships, debt reduction, interest relief, and work programs.
-In the 2016–2017 academic year, McMaster students received approximately C$100,972,910 in Ontario Student Assistance Program loans and C$40,061,756 in grants, approximately $140,981,009 in total.
-In the same year students received C$10,135,233.65 in bursaries.
+In 2022–2023, McMaster students received approximately C$145.8 million in Ontario Student Assistance Program aid (loans C$88.2 million, grants C$57.6 million).
+In 2023–2024, students received C$13.7 million in bursaries.

-The university international student exchange agreements with over 70 universities outside Canada, enabling its students to earn credits while studying abroad.
+The university international student exchange agreements with over 100 universities outside Canada, enabling its students to earn credits while studying abroad.

 McMaster Model

 The McMaster Model is the university's policy for a student-centred, problem-based, interdisciplinary approach to learning.
 During the 1960s the McMaster University Medical School pioneered problem-based learning (PBL) tutorials that have since been adopted by other fields in the Faculty of Health Science, as well as other faculties and programs in the university.
 The PBL tutorial model has since been adopted into the curriculums of other medical schools in Canada, and more than 80 per cent of medical schools in the United States.

 In 1991, McMaster's School of Medicine adopted progress testing, developing the personal progress index (PPI), a system based on progress testing invented concurrently by the University of Missouri-Kansas City's medical school and the Maastricht University.
 The PPI is used as an objective method for assessing acquisition and retention of knowledge for students in the medical program.
 The PPI is administered at regular intervals to all students in the program, regardless of their level of training, and plots students' scores as they move through the program.
 Students typically score 20 per cent on their first examination, and increase by five to seven per cent with each successive examination.
 Students can monitor the changes in their scores and receive formative feedback based on a standardized score relative to the class mean.
 Due to the overwhelming success and research supporting the use of the PPI as an evaluation tool, it is now used in Canada, US, Europe, and Australia.